Hayden-McNeil

-Hayden-McNeil Publishing is a privately held company and subsidiary of Macmillan Learning headquartered in Plymouth, MI, and a publisher of college and university level custom educational materials in the United States.
+Hayden-McNeil Publishing is an American publishing company headquartered in Plymouth, Michigan that is a publisher of college and university level custom educational materials in the United States.
+It has been a subsidiary of Macmillan Learning since 2008.

 History

-Founded by Patrick Olson in 1992, Hayden-McNeil Publishing is located in Plymouth, MI, and is a subsidiary of Macmillan Publishers.
+Founded by Patrick Olson in 1992, Hayden-McNeil Publishing is located in Plymouth, Michigan.
 Macmillan Publishers acquired Hayden-McNeil Publishing in 2008, providing for future growth through access to Macmillan's content, educational technology, and distribution assets.

-Custom Textbooks

-Hayden-McNeil pairs managing editors with authors to create course-specific custom textbooks.
-Authors can publish a textbook in any academic discipline for higher education courses.

 Expanded Custom Program

 In May 2015, Hayden-McNeil Publishing announced the expansion of their custom publishing service to courses with enrollment as low as 200.

-Lab Notebooks

-Hayden-McNeil's carbonless lab notebooks come in twelve science disciplines.
-The white carbonless paper creates duplicate sets of all laboratory notes.